Getting an Artist Visa in Japan

 COE Application for Independent Artists

 You will need more documentation if you apply for a visa to work as an independent artist.
-These documents are to verify your projected income, details of the type of work in the field of art you’ll be doing in Japan, and material showing artistic achievement.
+These documents will verify your projected income, details of the type of work in the field of art you’ll be doing in Japan, and material showing artistic achievement.

 While it’s not a must, translating your creative details into Japanese is recommended.
 Having the documents in Japanese will help speed up the reviewing process.